Which of the following is required for an individual to become a Notary Public in Pennsylvania?

 Prepare for the Pennsylvania Notary Public Exam with practice questions and flashcards.
 Each question features hints and explanations to ensure you understand the material.
 Ace your exam with confidence!

 To become a Notary Public in Pennsylvania, an individual must complete an application, submit a criminal background check, and take an educational course.
-This requirement is designed to ensure that notaries possess the necessary knowledge about their duties and responsibilities, as well as to verify that they have no disqualifying criminal history.
+This process ensures that applicants are informed about the responsibilities and legal requirements associated with the notarial duties.

 Subscribe